BlythMeister/blyth.me.uk/about/index.md

 I am a huge believer in open source software being the future and will strive to ensure that all software is open to everyone.

+### Reading

+I am a fan of crime thriller books.
+I particularly like books by James Patterson & local author Peter James.

 ### Personal Life

 I am an avid Brighton & Hove Albion supporter and have been since I was 5.